Cut the cables and charge without wires

 Currently two wireless charging standards stand out on the market: inductive and resonant.
 Here’s a detailed look at each and an overview of cutting-edge solutions from Infineon, which as a member of the Wireless Power Consortium (WPC) and the AirFuel alliance is actively shaping the wireless charging trends of tomorrow.

-Qi (WPC) and inductive AirFuel, both of which support single-coil and multi-coil inductive topologies and use frequencies of 100-300 kHz, dominate the market today as measured by volume.
-Their widespread use can be attributed to their cost-efficiency.
+Qi (WPC), which supports single-coil and multi-coil inductive topologies and uses frequencies of 110-205 kHz, dominates the market today as measured by volume.
+Its widespread use can be attributed to its cost-efficiency.
 Inductive topologies always rely on in-band communication.

 System diagram: Inductive wireless charging

-AirFuel also offers a resonant technology that operates at 6.78 MHz.
-Advantages include better user-friendliness because you can freely place the mobile device in the vicinity of the transmitter (typically up to 30 mm of vertical freedom), and it charges multiple devices of different size and power in parallel.
+AirFuel offers a resonant technology that operates at 6.78 MHz.
+Advantages include better user-friendliness because you can freely place the device in the vicinity of the transmitter (typically up to 30 mm of vertical freedom), and it charges multiple devices of different size and power in parallel.
 AirFuel resonant communicates using Bluetooth low energy.
+To develop resonant solutions, two main topologies can be used: Class D (full-bridge or half-bridge) and Class E (single-ended or differential) amplifier.

 System diagram: Resonant wireless charging – class D, full bridge